Wedding Morning Prep

 Also its a good idea to cut the top of the mask off to prevent the products getting in your hair.

 Please ensure each person’s hair is freshly washed from that morning or the night before & 100% dry.

 The only time I ask for hair to be wet, is if the person is having a blow-dry (usually short/above shoulder length hair)

 If you have very oily hair best to wash it that morning, drier hair/frizzy/curly can be best to wash the day previous.

-Give your hair 2 good shampoos with only a little conditioner on the ends!
+Give your hair 2 to 3 good shampoos with only a little conditioner on the ends to detangle!

 If the hair is over-conditioned especially at the roots it can look oily or the curl/volume won't last, so best not to use hair masks in the week of your wedding.

-If possible salon products are best as supermarket products can leave a residue on the hair and can affect longevity.
+If possible please use salon products, these are best as supermarket products can leave a residue on the hair and can affect longevity and ability to curl.

 You can buy Kevin Murphy products from Maven Studio, most products also come in minis & are perfect when travelling to your venue (also great for taking away with you on honeymoon!)

 Ask your bridal party to wear button down or loose neck tops on the morning so that when getting changed so nothing has to go over the head, as this may disturb your finished hair & makeup.